 About Osteoarthritis (OA) of the Knee

-OA, also known as degenerative joint disease, affects more than 30 million Americans and accounts for more than
+OA, also known as degenerative joint disease, affects more than 30 million adults living in the

 STATEMENTS OF OPERATIONS

 |Selling, general and administrative||129,709||121,311|